 Students who complete the Nursing major at Regent University will have a deep and balanced understanding of nursing practice and Christian faith.
+All of the nursing courses with the exception of NURS 305 Pathophysiology must be completed at Regent.

 Required Courses for the Nursing Major (25 credit hours)